funkelab/quac/docs/source/tutorials/attribute.md

 The metadata regarding the real input images will be read from the configuration file, as before.

-To usefrom the `config.yaml` defaults:
+To use the `config.yaml` defaults:
 ```{code-block} bash
 python run_attribution.py
 ```